Table of Contents

 displays information about character sets for which the default

-collation contains the string 'japanese'
+collation contains the string 'japanese':

 mysql> SHOW CHARACTER SET WHERE `Default collation` LIKE '%japanese%';